ippolito-cmu/Command-V/README.md

 # Command-V: Pasting LLM Behaviors via Activation Profiles
 [![arXiv](https://img.shields.io/badge/arXiv-Preprint%20available-red.svg)](https://arxiv.org/abs/2506.19140)

-**Finetune once, use on many LLMs.** ⌘V is the first to demonstrate that you can transfer a finetuned adapter (for refusal suppression, jailbreaking resistance, chain-of-thought reasoning, etc.) learned by one LLM to another with a different size or architecture, without backpropagation.
+**Finetune once, use on many LLMs.** ⌘V is the first to demonstrate that you can "copy-paste" a finetuned adapter (for refusal suppression, jailbreaking resistance, chain-of-thought reasoning, etc.) learned by one LLM to another of a different size or architecture, without backpropagation.

 ![PDF Page 1](commandv/Overview.png)
 ### How it works